mshojaei77/Python-Course/README.md

  - 🔭 Developing Image Processing and Computer Vision Tools with OpenCV
  - 🤖 Developing Machine Learning and Data Science Tools with Scikit-Learn and Pandas.

-### 20. DevOps and Version Control and Virtual Environment in python
- - 🚀 Introduction to DevOps
- - 📝 Introduction to Version Control
- - 🗃️ Working with Git
- - 🐳 Principles of Docker
- - 🐋 Creating Docker images
- - 🌱 Introduction to Virtual Environments
- - 💻 Setting up and using Virtual Environments
- - 🥇 Best Practices for Virtual Environments
- - 📦 Installing Packages and Libraries in Virtual Environments
- - 🧰 Managing Dependencies with Pip and requirements.txt
- - 📦 Creating and using Custom Environments
- - 👥 Sharing Virtual Environments with Others
- - 🐍 Managing Python Versions within a Virtual Environment
- - 📚 Using Virtual Environments with Jupyter Notebooks
- - 🔧 Configuring Environment Variables in Virtual Environments
- - 🔍 Debugging Virtual Environment Issues
- - 🥇 Best Practices for Version Control with Virtual Environments
- - 💻 Working with Anaconda Environments
- - 🐳 Using Docker Containers for Python Development
- - 🚀 Building and Deploying Python Applications with Docker
- - 🏎️ Continuous Integration and Continuous Deployment (CI/CD) with Git and Docker
- - 🎭 Container Orchestration with Kubernetes
- - 🔍 Monitoring and Logging with Docker and Kubernetes.

 ### 21. Data Manipulation and Batch Scripting
  - 💾 Introduction to Data Manipulation and Batch Scripting